 Land owners of ‘non-contributory’ places within heritage precincts will be permitted to demolish their properties (subject to a building permit) but the Heritage Overlay will then guide redevelopment proposals on the land to ensure it will not have an impact on the significance of the precinct.

-Land owners are advised to contact Council’s Building and Planning Department on (03) 5832 9730 prior to the commencement of any works.
+Land owners are advised to contact Council’s Building, Planning and Compliance Department on (03) 5832 9730 prior to the commencement of any works.

 How are places of local cultural heritage significance assessed?